KIDNAPPING AND ABDUCTION UNDER IPC |IPC Notes|

 Adult man covering scared little girl's mouth, closeup.
 Child in danger

-Kidnapping from India: Section 360 of the IPC states that whoever conveys any person beyond the limits of India without the consent of that person, or of some person legally authorised to consent on behalf of that person, is said to kidnap that person from India.
+Section 360 of the IPC states that whoever conveys any person beyond the limits of India without the consent of that person, or of some person legally authorised to consent on behalf of that person, is said to kidnap that person from India.

 Ingredients of Kidnapping from India: Taking away a person beyond the limits of India.
 Such act must be done without the consent of the person or without the consent of legally authorised person.
 The words ‘beyond the limits of India’ means that the moment the person is taken outside the geographical territory of India without its consent, the offence under this section is complete.
 It is not necessary that the person should reach the destination in some other foreign territory.
 If the person is arrested before he crosses the Indian border then the offence will not be complete.
 It may amount to an attempt to commit the offence of kidnapping from India.

-Kidnapping from Lawful Guardianship:
+Kidnapping from Lawful Guardianship

 Section 361 of IPC states that whoever takes or entices any minor under sixteen years of age if a male, or under eighteen years of age if a female, or any person of unsound mind, out of the keeping of the lawful guardian of such minor or person of unsound mind, without the consent of such guardian, is said to kidnap such minor or person from lawful guardianship.
 Lawful guardian in this section include any person lawfully entrusted with the care or custody of such minor or other person.